Home / Guides / Codex Usage

 Why did my Codex stop working mid-session?

-You've likely hit your rate limit for the current 5-hour window.
+You hit either the 5-hour rolling cap or the weekly cap.
 Codex stops responding without a clear warning.
-SessionWatcher prevents this by alerting you before you reach the limit.
+SessionWatcher prevents this by showing live usage and sending a macOS notification before you reach either cap.

 Is there a Codex monitor app for macOS?

 Yes.
-SessionWatcher for Codex is a native macOS menu bar app that monitors your usage in real-time. $2.99 one-time purchase.
+SessionWatcher for Codex is a native macOS menu bar app. $2.99 one-time, or $7.99 for all five tools.
 Zero configuration, works in 10 seconds.